onap/archived-portal-sdk/ecomp-sdk/epsdk-app-os/README.md

 - PORTAL-19 Renaming the Group Id in the POM file to org.onap.portal.sdk
 - PORTAL-34 Restore required properties in fusion.properties file
 - PORTAL-64 Single sign-on from Portal fails for some applications
+- PORTAL-21 Added scripts to remove foreign keys of function code in fn_menu and fn_restriced_url tables.

 Version 1.1.0
 - PORTAL-6 Updates to License and Trademark in the PORTAL Source Code